Skip to main content

 The Gaither Report ultimately urged a military buildup even more ambitious and expensive than that pressed upon Truman by NSC-68.
 Its recommendations included a tripling of the defense budget to build new missiles and bombers, as well as a forty-billion-dollar nationwide shelter program of the sort Nitze had unsuccessfully promoted in his report for the bombing survey.

 Even some of the committee’s own experts had balked at the economic and social costs of the garrison state outlined in the report, such as the fallout shelters to be dug a thousand feet under the streets of Manhattan.
 The finished report nonetheless justified those costs as not only necessary but, in a sense, even desirable.
-The national shelter system, it emphasized in a line certainly familiar to Nitze, “would symbolize our will to survive , and our understanding of our responsibilities in a nuclear age.”
+The national shelter system, it emphasized in a line certainly familiar to Nitze, “would symbolize our will to survive, and our understanding of our responsibilities in a nuclear age.”

 The report’s greatest critic turned out to be Elsenhower himself.
-There were, the President reportedly told the experts, simply not enough bulldozers to scrape the bodies from the streets after the kind of war they described in the Gaither Report.
+There were, the president reportedly told the experts, simply not enough bulldozers to scrape the bodies from the streets after the kind of war they described in the Gaither Report.
 Eisenhower not only failed to adopt their recommendations but hoped to bury the report itself by refusing to declassify it.
 When portions of the report duly appeared in newspapers that November and December—inspiring warnings of an impending “missile gap” in the arms race with Russia—some in the government blamed Nitze for leaking the document.

-Eisenhower told Nitze and his experts there were not enough bulldozers to scrape the bodies from the streets after the kind of war they foresaw.
+Eisenhower told Nitze and his experts that there were not enough bulldozers to scrape the bodies from the streets after the kind of war they foresaw.

 In the midst of the public furor over defense that accompanied news of the Gaither Report, Nitze resolved that Kennan’s BBC lectures should not go unchallenged.
 Nitze evidently hoped that a personal intercession with Kennan while the latter was in Geneva might cause him to reconsider the assumptions behind the disengagement thesis.
 Before going to Europe, Nitze spoke at length with Acheson about how to approach Kennan and what to say.
 In Geneva, where the two men walked along the windy quay of the city’s lake, their coat collars turned up against the cold, Nitze pleaded with Kennan to think of the effect that disengagement would have upon the unity and will of the West.